davebenson/doom4-walkthrough/README.md

 Gather supplies then destroy the Gore Nest.

 As suggested by the Gas tank near the Nest, you may wish to use chainsaw here since you might be low on ammo.
 Otherwise, just use a mix of weapons; I often mostly use Heat Blast here.
 This is a mix of Possessed Soldiers, Imps, and Hell Razers.

+## Mission 3: Fight: The Tunnels Above Gore Nest 2
+This system of tunnels can be entered any time, except during combat.
+But you'll probably want to do it right after Gore Nest 2.

+It connects various stories of the Main Foundary Area overlooking Gore Nest 2.

+This is more of an exploratory area than a fight, but it is strewn with minor demons.

+It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
+Just make sure you find:
+* CODEX ENTRY "Monsters / Imp" in a dead-end room with some armor
+* SECRET 3.4:  To get to this secret area, you'll have to jump up to a nondescript ledge.
+Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
+Looking at that, the duct is just to the right of it.
+Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.3 and the ROCKET LAUNCHER.

+There are three access points to this convoluted area.
+Here's a description of each of them:

+* Lower Entrance / Gore Nest #2 Access
+  * From the vicinity of Gore Nest #2: looking out to the main area, the catwalks on the right should have two stories.
+Get to the upper story, and you'll find a small doorway.
+  * From the tunnel, look for blood streams and an obvious exit.
+* Middle Entrance
+  * From the tunnel: look for an observation room; the door it outside the window looking in.
+* Upper Entrance / Yellow Keycard Guy Access
+  * From the guy: go out to a downward staircase; at its bottom turn into a small door.
+  * From Tunnel: look for a green-lit room with 2 large white boxes.
+Stand on the box(es) and jump to a yellow patterned ledge.

 ## Mission 3: Fight: Obtaining the Yellow Keycard
 To get here, go out of the Field Drone area, and go straight veering around the Blue Keycard Area.
 Before you enter, you may see some Plasma Ammo.